 Client’s Sources of Income.
 After taking into account proceeds from any long-term care insurance policies, a long-term care recipient would typically next utilize any sources of income to help pay for the costs of long-term care.
 Sources of income could include Pension Benefits, Social Security Benefits, and Income generated on investments.

 Client’s Personal Resources (Assets).
-After exhausting all sources of income, a long-term care recipient will typically need to pay for his/her long-term care by expending (or borrowing against) his or her underlying resources (assets).
+After exhausting all sources of income, a long-term care recipient will typically need to pay for their long-term care by expending (or borrowing against) their underlying resources (assets).
 A long-term care recipient could try to utilize the value of assets by borrowing against the assets (e.g., reverse mortgages) or by selling assets and using the proceeds to pay for long-term care.

 Importance of Qualifying for Medicaid

 Reasons Why Qualifying for Medicaid can be Important